thesharpninjas/Ninja.Sharp.OpenMessagingWrapper/README.md

-OpenSODA - a .Net driver for Oracle SODA
+OpenMessaging - a .Net wrapper for message brokers
 ========================================
 Release Notes
 -------------